 Virtual and augmented reality, also known as immersive technology, is changing the learning environment.
 At JCU we have staff who teach using this technology, we have teams researching for the future, and we have students developing AR and VR experiences as part of their degrees.

-Engineering students participate in vacation practice, or ‘Vac Prac’, which consists of exposure to professional engineering practice, and is usually a 12-week (60 day) paid placement undertaken in the university vacation period.
+Engineering students participate in a 12-week (60 day) paid vacation practice (‘Vac Prac’), which consists of a placement in an engineering organisation's unit/department, in student's area of specialisation, and undertaken in the university vacation period.
 This is a requirement of Engineers Australia, the accrediting body.

-Industry organisations generally advertise Vac Prac to second and third year engineering students.
-Vac Prac has to be a placement in an engineering unit/department of an organisation, and ideally in your area of engineering specialisation.
-It’s designed to give you relevant, hands-on training that boosts your CV and opens the door to networking and employment opportunities.
+Industry organisations generally advertise Vac Prac to second and third year students, and is designed to give students relevant, hands-on training that boosts a CV and opens the door to networking and employment opportunities.

 You may be able to take all or part of your student placement experience in an overseas location, for example: